loanahoang/loanhoang.30MFF.github.io/README.md

 ## Responsiblity:
 My responsibility for this project is leanning more on the artistic and building story side than on the technical web development.

 I am responsible for the sript writing, framing the panels, color/images choosing, and media managing.
 More specifically, I am also in charged of finding the stock images, ambience sounds, and making the intro video.
-I also think that I am the person who help bonding the members and keep things on track.

 ## Difficulties:
 In this project, the main difficulty that I encounter is conflicting in ideas due to different perspective about arts.
 We had disagreement on the font choosing, the size/ length of the video, the plot of the story, et cetera.
 Fortunately, we managed to compromise things to reach a futher goals of finishing our project.

-The other difficulty that our group struggle with is the poor respect of deadline.
+The other difficulty that our group struggle with is the respect of deadline.
 Yet, at the end, I am happy that my team succeeded in reaching our goals.

 ## Improvements:
 As a team member, I am satisfied with my team's result.
 I am glad that despite all the challenges that we encounter, we managed to have an interesting comic for the class.